PowderLinux/Web-Resources/README.md

 # Web-Resources
-A repo for website resources
+A repo for misc website resources